Originally published in 2016

-In order for wildlife to survive, creatures big and small require necessary habitat in which to live, eat and reproduce.
+In order for wildlife to survive, creatures big and small require critical habitat in which to live, eat and reproduce.
 Just like us, most forest creatures do not stay in one place all year.
-They need to migrate in search of mates, food and shelter.
+They need to migrate in search of mates, food, and shelter.

 Hazards of Disjointed Habitat

 Problems arise when these animals are confronted by interruptions to their natural migratory such as roads, developments, and other structures not found in their natural habitats.
 Creatures leaving the shelter of forested pathways may be hit by cars or hunted by poachers; they also may simply be unable to reach the places where they would ordinarily go to reproduce, drink or feed.
 Without reforestation, the Resplendent Quetzals, renowned as the most beautiful bird in the world, must fly from lush forest across barren cattle pastures—where they are vulnerable to hawks and other predators.

 Clean water is also necessary to sustain any form of life.
 Rainforests are critical to the production and filtration of this resource.
 They produce and recycle water, and their intricate root systems prevent the erosion that can contaminate water supplies.